Chances are, you’ve been going about manager training all wrong.

-Despite the significant impact, many organizations overlook or completely neglect manager training.
+Despite the significant impact, many organizations overlook or completely neglect new manager training.
 Many companies pour resources into onboarding or skill training programs but pay little or no attention to management training.
 A study by Wakefield Research shows that a stunning 98% of managers feel they would benefit from more or better training.
-Most new managers don’t receive any leadership training during their first decade of supervising other people.
+Most first-time managers don’t receive any leadership training during their first decade of supervising other people.

 Most new managers don’t receive any leadership training during their first decade of supervising other people.

-In the past, manager training often took the form of in-person seminars and workshops, where management professionals unloaded their knowledge via long lectures.
+In the past, new manager training often took the form of in-person seminars and workshops, where management professionals unloaded their knowledge via long lectures.
 This training was time-consuming and too broad and generic to create lasting behavioral change.
 They focused primarily on compliance, not on changing people’s perspectives and management strategies.

 Thanks to COVID, these old leadership training methods are now completely off the table.
 Almost all worldwide in-person training was canceled post-March, and it will probably be a long time before employees start gathering in large numbers again.
 It may require some fast shuffling, but this is a golden opportunity for L&D departments to adopt a new approach to manager training: one that embraces new technology to create more effective coaching.

 Now is the perfect time to pivot to an online, collaborative training strategy.
 Online learning lets learners move through the material at their own pace and removes the tedious work of coordinating the schedules of team members who may be in different time zones or have young children at home.